stompetower/frantic/jobs/README.md

 ## Workflow to build `.JOB` file

 Suppose you want to change Job 3, then follow this workflow:
 - Start FReditor.
-Use the MSX disk `'FReditor.dsk'` in the `_freditor` subdirectory of this repository.
+Use the MSX disk `'freditor.dsk'` in the `_freditor` subdirectory of this repository.
 It's also available as part of [this download](https://www.msx.org/downloads/anmas-frantic-sources).
 - Ensure that the design to edit is on the same MSX disk (in this case: `MAP3.BIN`).
 - Choose `3` when asked for stage number.
 This results in Job 3 graphics being loaded for editing.
 - Type `[ESC]` followed by `L` to load a file.
 All files on the current disk will be shown in text mode.